List of Emmerdale characters introduced in 1996: Jamie Tate

 Jamie continues to work at the vets when they need a new receptionist after Belle's departure.
 They hire Dawn Taylor (Olivia Bromley).
 Jamie soon falls for her but his mother and her father, Will Taylor (Dean Andrews), disapprove of the relationship.
 They temporarily break up after Dawn's father makes them split up.
 Gabby Thomas (Rosie Bentham) and Jamie have sex whilst they are on a break and Gabby later reveals that she is pregnant to Jamie.
 Kim learns that Jamie has been poisoning her in order to get her fortune and she casts him out of her life.
 Gabby convinces Jamie that in order to get money for themselves and their forthcoming child, they should get married.
 Whilst on the way to elope with Gabby, Jamie swerves off the road to avoid Chas Dingle (Lucy Pargeter); his Jeep Cherokee goes into a nearby lake and his body is not located.
 The village believes that Jamie has died; however, he is later revealed to be living with his former mother-in-law Hazel (Kate Anthony).
 After Andrea's death, the two plot to regain custody of Millie, which they succeed with.
 Following the reveal that Jamie is alive, an Emmerdale spokesperson confirmed that Lincoln had left the soap and that producers had no plans to reintroduce him.

-In 2021, Laura-Jayne Tyler from Inside Soap wrote that she was "rooting" for Jamie's relationship with Dawn Fletcher (Olivia Bromley), explaining "Their chemistry is proper Romeo & Juliet, true-love-thwarted-at-every-turn stuff...Plus, he's much less of a complete and utter tool when she's around."
+In 2021, Laura-Jayne Tyler from Inside Soap wrote that she was "rooting" for Jamie's relationship with Dawn, explaining "Their chemistry is proper Romeo & Juliet, true-love-thwarted-at-every-turn stuff...Plus, he's much less of a complete and utter tool when she's around."